x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         >
         > For the specific usage scenarios of the parameters "DataSource" and "Mapping", refer to [Data Source][datasource].

+    - EnableInfoSchema ( *boolean* ): Whether to enable the [Information Schema][schema] function, and the default value is "false", which means it is not enable.

+        Format: `EnableInfoSchema: true`

 ##RETURN VALUE##

 When the function executes successfully, it will return an object of type SdbCollection.